apiobuild/platform/content/blog/how-to-create-a-simple-email-signup-with-apio.md

 Then go to **[Waitress](https://telescope.apiobuild.com/app/waitress)** and follow the instruction in the **configure tab** to authorize your google sheet.
 This way, only you can access your sheet through our API.

 - Share editor permission with [Waitress](https://telescope.apiobuild.com/app/waitress/configure).
-- Copy and past the google sheet URL, hit Authorize
+- Copy and past the Google Sheet URL, hit `Authorize`
 - Copy the returned route URL

 <video width="100%" loop="true" autoplay="true" controls style="align: center">
 <source src="/video/authorize-email-google-sheet.mp4" type="video/mp4" />